Get Help Today(877) 648-4288

 Overdose From Xanax

 Those taking Xanax, it’s important to know that repeated use over time can lead to withdrawal symptoms within a short amount of time.
-It is recommended that people should not take a Benzodiazepine more than three days in a row.
+The FDA has approved Xanax to be prescribed for up to 2 months (8 weeks) max.
 The only way to completely avoid risks is to not take the drug at all.
 Tolerance to Xanax could lead to taking more than the necessary amount in order to feel the full effects and result in an overdose.
 Overdose symptoms may include:

 - Extreme drowsiness